elmortem/levelgenerator/README.md

 Open graph asset by double click and add nodes by right click.
 Connect nodes and finish all your work in Result node.

-Relax and [read wiki](https://github.com/elmortem/levelgenerator/wiki/) for more info.
+Relax and [read wiki](https://github.com/elmortem/levelgenerator/wiki/) for more info (in progress...).

 ## Screenshot